 Inline scroll areas cause a myriad of usability issues, and should therefore generally be avoided, as outlined in our previous article, Avoid Inline Scroll Areas.
 But this of course begs the question: what is the best way to deal with long lists of select values within a web page (e.g. a list of 10+ filtering values)?

 During our recent large scale usability studies of e-commerce navigation and e-commerce search, truncated lists performed better than displaying all available filtering values or using inline scroll areas – as long as a number of truncation design guidelines were met.

 In this article we’ll go over the research findings from our usability tests in regards to list truncation.
-We’ll briefly look at the benefits of using truncation, and most importantly, explore the 6 identified design guidelines necessary to make a truncation design perform well.
+We’ll briefly look at a number of UX design examples highlighting the benefits of truncation, and most importantly, explore the 6 identified design guidelines necessary to make a truncation design perform well.

 Like the inline scroll areas, truncating the list allows the user to get an overview of all the available filtering types.
 In comparison, simply displaying all the select options / filter values in one long list will push other available filter types out of view – for example, a “Brand” filter may have 30 values, which would push any other filtering types such as “Color” far down the page, making it difficult for the user to get an overview of all the types of filters available to them.

 During testing such lack of overview of the available filtering types typically resulted in the subjects making inferior filtering choices, as they began using less relevant filter types simply because they were the ones immediately visible to them.
 By truncating the filtering values for each filter type, the user is able to first get an overview of the available filter types, and then – once they’ve decided on the most relevant filter type(s) – they can dive into (and possibly expand) the values.